Greenland-Sharks-0829/NEEDYNERDY/src/site/notes/Suggested Reading List for MSc Finance and Economics.md

 All books mentioned below are downloadable at https://zh.z-lib.org/

 ##### Math Prep
->[!notes] Textbook for quick reference, not for systematic reading
+>[!summary] Textbook for quick reference, not for systematic reading
 > *if a quick brief on calculus is needed, search on these websites*: https://steadyhq.com/en/brightsideofmaths/about; https://brilliant.org/home/#;